 STC Discretionary Scholarships

-STC is committed to create better workforce for Skagway, Tribal and the State as a whole.
-STC awards One (1) $1000 award towards to any eligible individual.
+STC is committed to create a better workforce for Skagway; for the Tribe and the State as a whole.
+STC awards one $1000 discretionary scholarship towards to any eligible individual.

 Any Skagway School Graduate of the funding year